VBernasconi/digital_musicology/milestone3.md

 <img src="images/genre_distribution.png" alt="drawing" width="2000"/>

-Because of the dominance of the 'other' category, which makes hard to perceive the distribution of other main genres, it was decided to remove it from following heatmap:
+Because of the dominance of the 'other' category, which makes it hard to perceive the distribution of other main genres, it was decided to remove it from following heatmap.
+Indeed, the 'other' category encompass non-musical genre classifications, such as '**adult standards**', '**christmas**' or '**mellow gold**', as well as all **_None_** attributed titles.
+The removal of 'other' should hence not affect the results but provides more visibility.

 <img src="images/genre_distribution_nother.png" alt="drawing" width="2000"/>